dhanushnayakh03/COMMUNICATIONS_LAB_EE3701/README.md

-# Comms_LAB — Documentation & SDR Experiments
+# Comms_LAB — SDR Experiments & Documentation

 This repository contains a set of software-defined radio (SDR) experiments, code, and documentation developed for the Communications Laboratory (IITH).
 The work focuses on OFDM-based communications using USRP and Adalm Pluto platforms and investigates physical-layer security (Alice–Bob–Eve scenarios).

+**Compiled manual:** `SDR_MANUAL.pdf` is uploaded in this folder — open that PDF to view the full manual and hands-on guides.

 This README gives a bird's-eye view of the project, where to find code and data, and how to build the project documentation (PDF).
-A compiled documentation PDF covering all projects is expected to live alongside these files (see `docs/` or the top-level `DOCS/` folder).

 ---